mmutadich/image-restoration-model/README.md

-# newmanlab
-Machine Learning Algorithms to Denoise 3D Images of Biofilms
+## Machine Learning Algorithm to Denoise 3D Images of Biofilms